-In this series of ‘understanding retrofit measures’ blogs, we’ll be explaining different retrofit measures which can improve the energy efficiency of homes – reducing energy usage to cut energy bills and carbon emissions, and improve the comfort of your home.
-We’ll include information on how the measure works, what types of homes it may be right for, what installation looks like, and more.
-In this post we’re looking at Ground Source Heat Pumps (GHSPs).
+In this series of ‘understanding retrofit’ blogs, we’ll be explaining different retrofit measures which can improve the energy efficiency of homes – how they work, what types of homes they will be right for, what installation looks like, and more.

 Want us to cover a particular measure?
 Drop us an email to firstname.lastname@example.org and we’ll see what we can do.

 What is a Ground Source Heat Pump?

 Ground source heat pumps (GSHPs) extract heat from the ground using pipes buried in the garden and use this to heat your home and hot water.
 It’s a low cost and low carbon method of heating.

 A Ground Source Heat Pump circulates a mixture of water and anti-freeze around a loop of pipe, called a ground loop, which is buried in your garden.
 This is usually a horizontal trench about a metre below ground, but in some instances it could be a vertical trench (this is very rare in the UK).